selinceydeli/Subgraph_Federated_Learning/README.md

 #### Hyperparameters for Partition-Aware Splits

-- **`num_clients = 15`**
+- **`num_clients = 3`**
-  The global graph is split into 15 clients under the pattern-aware partitioning scheme.
+  The default configuration splits the global graph into 3 clients under the pattern-aware partitioning scheme.

 - **`include_cross_edges = true`**
   Enables the inclusion of cross-client edges when constructing client subgraphs.
-  This allows clients to observe edges connecting to ghost nodes owned by other clients, which is essential for studying **cross-client communication**.
+  This allows clients to observe edges connecting to remote nodes owned by other clients, which is essential for studying **cross-client communication**.

 ---